diffblue/gitlab/doc/user/group/saml_sso/index.md

 ## Passwords for users created via SAML SSO for Groups

 The [Generated passwords for users created through integrated authentication](../../../security/passwords_for_integrated_authentication_methods.md) guide provides an overview of how GitLab generates and sets passwords for users created via SAML SSO for Groups.

+### NameID

+GitLab.com uses the SAML NameID to identify users.
+The NameID element:

+- Is a required field in the SAML response.
+- Must be unique to each user.
+- Must be a persistent value that never changes, such as a randomly generated unique user ID.
+- Is case sensitive.
+The NameID must match exactly on subsequent login attempts, so should not rely on user input that could change between upper and lower case.
+- Should not be an email address or username.
+We strongly recommend against these as it's hard to guarantee it doesn't ever change, for example, when a person's name changes.
+Email addresses are also case-insensitive, which can result in users being unable to sign in.

+The relevant field name and recommended value for supported providers are in the [provider specific notes](#set-up-identity-provider).

+WARNING:
+Once users have signed into GitLab using the SSO SAML setup, changing the `NameID` breaks the configuration and potentially locks users out of the GitLab group.

+#### NameID Format

+We recommend setting the NameID format to `Persistent` unless using a field (such as email) that requires a different format.
+Most NameID formats can be used, except `Transient` due to the temporary nature of this format.

 ## Related topics